everycure-org/matrix/docs/src/data_science/evaluation_deep_dive.md

 The AUROC metric evaluates the model's ability to distinguish between positive and negative pairs across all possible ranking thresholds.
 Formally, it is defined as the area under the ROC curve (see [Wikipedia: Receiver operating characteristic](https://en.wikipedia.org/wiki/Receiver_operating_characteristic)).

-In our case the following equivalent characterisation is more relevant (details are given in the appendix below),
+The following equivalent characterisation allows us to efficiently compute the AUROC metric in the codebase,
 $$\text{AUROC} = 1 - \text{MQR} $$
-where $\text{MQR}$ denotes the *mean quantile rank* among ground truth pairs $GT$.
+where $\text{MQR}$ denotes the *mean quantile rank against non-positives* among ground truth test pairs $GT$.
+Details are given in the appendix below.

 MQR is a measure between 0 and 1 with lower values indicating better ranking performance, whereas for the AUROC higher values are better